• Skip to main content

 1. Prep everything first: Slice steak thinly and whisk the sauce ingredients together in a bowl.

-2. Cook the broccoli: Heat 1 tablespoon oil in a hot skillet.
-Add broccoli and stir-fry 4–5 minutes until crisp-tender.
+2. Cook the broccoli: Heat 1 tablespoon oil in a very hot skillet/or wok pan.
+Add broccoli and stir-fry 4-5 minutes until crisp-tender.
 Remove and set aside.

-3. Sear the beef: Add remaining oil, then the steak in a single layer.
-Sear for 1 minute undisturbed, then flip and cook another minute or so.
+3. Sear the beef: Add remaining oil, then place the steak in a single layer in a very hot skillet.
+Let it sit undisturbed for about 1 minute until browned, then flip and cook another minute.
+It should be browned on the outside but still tender.

 4. Combine: Add broccoli back in and pour the sauce over everything.
 Stir and cook 1-3 minutes until thick and glossy.